Jean-Pierre Tokoto

 Jean-Pierre Tokoto (born 26 January 1948) is a retired Cameroonian professional footballer.
-He competed for the Cameroon national team at the 1982 FIFA World Cup.
+He made three appearances for the Cameroon national team at the 1982 FIFA World Cup.

 Career

 Club

 In March 1980, Tokoto signed with the New England Tea Men of the North American Soccer League.
 In 1981, the team moved to Florida and renamed itself the Jacksonville Tea Men.
 In the fall of 1981, Tokoto moved to the Philadelphia Fever of the Major Indoor Soccer League.

 In 2006, he was selected by CAF as one of the best 200 African football players of the last 50 years.

+International

+Tokoto made three appearances for Cameroon at the 1982 FIFA World Cup.
+He played in all five of Cameroon's matches at the 1972 African Cup of Nations and was named to the tournament's team.

 Coaching

-Jean-Pierre Tokoto was director of coaching at Schwaben AC, a youth soccer team based in Buffalo Grove, Illinois.
-After many successful years at the club, in 2009 he left the team to create a new club, FC TOKOTO, a college preparatory soccer academy.
-He now coaches a U-17 and U-16 team for Lions '82 SC a team based in the Rockford Illinois area.
+After retiring from professional football in the early 1980s, Tokoto conducted camps in the New Jersey area before moving to Rockford, Illinois, in 1991.
+He joined Rockford United Soccer Club as an assistant coach in 1992 and became its head coach in 1994.
+In 1995, he founded the Tokoto City Soccer League, which had grown to 350 inner-city members by 1999.